London Borough of Richmond upon Thames

 Is the Council planning to introduce any new licensing schemes?

-To make your life easier, we will keep an eye on things and let you know if anything changes.
-You can sign up to our free newsletter for all the latest updates.
+To make your life easier, we will continue to monitor what’s happening.
+You can sign up to our free newsletter for all the latest news.

 Do I need planning permission for my HMO?